p3uj/Computer-Programming-2-Assignments/README.md

 # Computer-Programming-2-Assignments
-This contains all the answers to the assignments in the subject of computer programming 1.
+This contains all the answers to the assignments on the subject of Computer Programming 2.

   - ## Mid-Term